 Louisiana occupied a highly strategic location during the Civil War.
 Home to both the South's largest city, New Orleans, as well as the largest Confederate training base in the Gulf South at Camp Moore, and positioned to control the mouth of the Mississippi River, the Bayou State was certain to be a target of military operations.
 The North's “Anaconda Plan” for subjugating the South required the capture of the Mississippi River both to cut the Confederacy in two and deny the eastern Confederate armies resources from the west, especially Texas beef.

 Location.
 30° 13.71′ N, 90° 54.801′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
-Marker can be reached from South Irma Boulevard north of East Worthey Street, on the right when traveling north.
+Memorial can be reached from South Irma Boulevard north of East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
+Touch for directions.